 - Creating: These organizations have taken advantage of their modern enterprise data platform’s ability to combine and store multiple data types in a single place to create new products.
 ECB progressed from multi-source cloud analytics to improve fan engagement to using that data to create machine learning models and an AI roadmap to automate game video analysis for improved coaching, tactics, recruiting, and more.

-These are just some of the big data and cloud analytics insights I’ll be presenting at this week’s 16th biannual Big Data Analytics conference in London, UK.
+These are just some of the big data and cloud analytics insights I’ll be presenting at next month’s 6th annual Big Data and Analytics Summit Canada in Toronto.
 But if you’re stuck in another part of the world this week and can’t attend, don’t worry – we’ll publish a follow-up post summarizing the details of what I had to say within the next week or so.

 Want to talk with a technical expert?
 Schedule a tech call with our team to get the conversation started.